Updates, commentary, training and advice on immigration and asylum law

 - What services are still available?

-The “no recourse to public funds” condition is imposed on grants of limited leave to enter or remain with the effect of prohibiting the person holding that leave from accessing certain defined public funds.
-A person who claims public funds despite such a condition is committing a criminal offence and there may well be future immigration consequences as well, as any existing leave can be curtailed or a future application refused.
+The “no recourse to public funds” condition is imposed on grants of limited leave to enter or remain with the effect of prohibiting the person holding that leave from accessing certain defined public funds, set out at paragraph 6 of the immigration rules.
+A person who deliberately claims public funds despite such a condition is committing a criminal offence.
+There may well be future immigration consequences as well.

-Additionally, section 115 of the Immigration and Asylum Act 1999 prevents migrants from accessing a range of welfare benefits unless they fall into one of the very limited exceptions.
+Section 115 of the Immigration and Asylum Act 1999 prevents people subject to immigration control from accessing a range of welfare benefits unless they fall into one of the exceptions.

 What is the legal basis for the “no recourse to public funds” condition?

 The current policy of imposing a “no recourse to public funds” requirement in human rights cases was introduced on 9 July 2012, initially via the immigration rules and later in primary legislation.
 Prior to that the policy had been to allow access to public funds in human rights cases.

 When limited leave to enter or remain is granted to a person, the Immigration Act 1971 allows the Secretary of State to impose certain conditions on that leave.
 This power is conferred by section 3 of the Act.
 Among the possible conditions is one requiring the person “to maintain and accommodate himself, and any dependants of his, without recourse to public funds”.